trek-view/basecamp/_posts/2019-11-22-history-of-street-view-cameras.md

 **The cameras _behind_ the 360s.**

-It's hard to believe Google Street View has been around for over 12 years now, after launching in several cities in the United States - San Francisco, New York, Las Vegas, Miami and Denver - on May 25, 2007.
+It's hard to believe that Google Street View has been around for over 12 years now, after launching in several cities in the United States - San Francisco, New York, Las Vegas, Miami and Denver - [on May 25, 2007](https://techcrunch.com/2013/03/08/inside-google-street-view-from-larry-pages-car-to-the-depths-of-the-grand-canyon/).

-The cameras at that time produced 2.8 megapixel images, which is significantly less than most new smartphones on the market today.
+The cameras at that time produced 2.8 megapixel images, which is significantly less than new smartphones on the market today.

 But 12 years is a long time in technology.